Baratta-Lorton Reading Program AKA Dekodiphukan

 24 two-sound pages and 20 three-sound pages

-The skill of reading individual words is expanded to include reading whole phrases
+Reading individual words is expanded to include reading whole phrases

 Prerequisites - knowing all of the sounds and being able to read two and three sound words